 But before I will check-in this change I make sure I provide (1) some useful description of this change, (2) add the bug work item and (3) …

 …, last but not least, will inspect the changes I made.
-This one of these TFS features that makes me feel happy every time I am using it.
+This is one of these TFS features that makes me feel happy every time I am using it.
 I just have to right click on a changed object and select Compare with Latest Version to get a comparison between the current version on the server and the (changed) version in my workspace:

 A simple, efficient and powerful way to check whether the changed objects do contain the fix or feature I implemented.
 Or did I forget to export the latest version from NAV?